 Self Doubt blocks us from achieving our dreams.
-It even blocks us from standing up for ourselves, our children, our friends, and our families.
+And it may even block us from standing up for ourselves, our children, our friends, and our families.

 A main fear archetype is, you guessed it, Self Doubt.
 It is actually one of the most common.
 How many of you can relate?